Code-Institute-Submissions/Author-Site/README.md

 C - Build a gallery where visitors can view submitted fan art  | 4 | 5
-D - Allow users to create accounts where they can track the status of their orders & submit their own fan art | 5 | 4 E - A robust admin area where one can manage the web shop as well as viewing and approving submitted fan art | 5 | 5 E - Customization for the user accounts, avatars etc | 1 | 2 E - Glowwing buttons for mobile | 1 | 5
+D - Allow users to create accounts where they can track the status of their orders & submit their own fan art | 5 | 4 E - A robust admin area where one can manage the web shop as well as viewing and approving submitted fan art | 5 | 5 F - Customization for the user accounts, avatars etc | 1 | 3 G - Glowing 'magical' navigation buttons | 1 | 2

 </details>